slothsoft/stardew-challenger/README.md

 **Goal:** To earn 5.000.000 gold by selling beer

 - rice juice is renamed to rice beer
-- you can only sell beers (which includes the new rice beer)
+- only beers (including the new rice beer) count towards the goal
 - you can only buy seeds for plants that make beer (which includes rice)
 - you cannot build animal buildings, i.e. coop, barn and silo